-- Recognizes role as a leader - Encourages and displays leadership - Facilitates program development and modification - Promotes clinical training for students and coworkers - Monitors and adapts to changes in the health care system - Promotes service to the community - 6.
+- Recognizes role as a leader - Encourages and displays leadership - Facilitates program development and modification - Promotes clinical training for students and coworkers - Monitors and adapts to changes in the healthcare system - Promotes service to the community - 6.
 Professionalism The ability to exhibit appropriate professional conduct and to represent the profession effectively while promoting the growth/development of the Physical Therapy profession.

-- Abides by all aspects of the academic program honor code and the APTA Code of Ethics - Demonstrates awareness of state licensure regulations - Projects professional image - Attends professional meetings - Demonstrates cultural/generational awareness, ethical values, respect, and continuous regard for all classmates, academic and clinical faculty/staff, patients, families, and other healthcare providers
+- Abides by all aspects of the academic program honor code and the APTA Code of Ethics - Demonstrates awareness of state licensure regulations - Projects professional image - Attends professional meetings - Is aware of and demonstrates cultural/generational differences, ethical values, respect, and continuous regard for all classmates, academic and clinical faculty/staff, patients, families, and other healthcare providers

-- Identifies positive professional role models within the academic and clinical settings - ❖ Acts on moral commitment during all academic and clinical activities - Identifies when the input of classmates, co-workers and other healthcare professionals will result in optimal outcome and acts accordingly to attain such input and share decision making - Discusses societal expectations of the profession
+- Identifies positive professional role models within the academic and clinical settings - Acts on moral commitment during all academic and clinical activities - Identifies when the input of classmates, co-workers and other healthcare professionals will result in optimal outcome and acts accordingly to attain such input and share decision making - Discusses societal expectations of the profession